 - Be sure to empty, rinse out and dry your vaporizer every day that you use it.
-Also perform simple weekly cleaning as directed in your Vicks Vaporizer owner’s manual, which can be fonud on the product's detail page here.
+Also perform simple weekly cleaning as directed in your Vicks Vaporizer owner’s manual.

 And remember, a vaporizer works by boiling water during usage: for safety, always keep your vaporizer on a firm, flat, water-resistant surface that is at least 4 feet away from the bedside and out of the reach of children.